 Given that most of the palace is a private royal residence, there's not been much chance to have a sneak peek inside.
-But a few pictures taken during former President Obama's visit to the home, alongside his wife Michelle, the Duke and Duchess of Cambridge, and Prince Harry, have shared an insight into how the palace is decorated.
+But a few pictures were taken during former President Obama's visit to the home, alongside his wife Michelle, the Duke and Duchess of Cambridge, and Prince Harry—sharring an insight into how the palace is decorated.

-The room appears plush and lavish but cosy too, with plenty of warm lamps and candles, and comfortable beige sofas and carpets.
+The room appears plush and lavish but cozy too, with plenty of warm lamps and candles, and comfortable beige sofas and carpets.

 Older photographs of Princess Diana and her two sons also revealed a glimpse into the private apartments at Kensington Palace too.

-While the home certainly looks grand and well looked-after, it also undeniably looks cosy and homely too, with comfy sofas and carpets, and the opportunity for the current family to decorate any way they wish to.
+While the home certainly looks grand and well looked after, it also undeniably looks cozy and homely too, with comfy sofas and carpets, and the opportunity for the current family to decorate any way they wish to.

 What are Kensington Palace grounds/gardens like?

-Of course, Kensington Palace is set just next to Hyde Park - meaning it is surrounded by greenery and nature - a rare splash of luck in London!
+Of course, Kensington Palace is set just next to Hyde Park—meaning it is surrounded by greenery and nature.

-The grounds are most easily recognised by the 'Round Pound' just behind the palace - which can be seen from aerial photographs.
+The grounds are most easily recognized by the 'Round Pound' just behind the palace which can be seen from aerial photographs.

 There are also many memorials and statues to be found within the palace grounds, including the Peter Pan statue, and the Princess Diana Memorial Fountain.
 Held within the grounds of the palace is also the Serpentine Gallery, too.

-The images show an impressive pond, and manicured lawns and plenty of gorgeous plants and flowers!
+The images show an impressive pond, manicured lawns, and plenty of gorgeous plants and flowers.